 These will have to be tailored to fit the size of your office staff.

-- Cowboys (or Pilgrims) and Indians.
-You can create all types of scenes with cactus, saloons, and cutouts of covered wagons.
-For the Pilgrims/Indians, you can set a Thanksgiving table.
+- Cowboys (or Pilgrims) and Native Americans: You can create all types of scenes with cactus, saloons, and cutouts of covered wagons.
+For the Pilgrims/Native Americans, you can set a Thanksgiving table.

 How to Choose a Work-Appropriate Costume

-Some things to consider when choosing a costume to wear to work are:
+Some issues to consider when choosing a costume to wear to work are:

 I've been fortunate to work for employers who enjoy the fun of Halloween and also enjoy giving back to the community.